liamgentile/LyricBox/README.md

 ## File Reference List

 LyricBoxWebApp.ipynb
-- a google colab notebook that runs the web app for LyricBox.
+- a notebook that runs the web app for LyricBox.
 Includes the web app code.

+DataCleaning.ipynb
+- a notebook in which I did most of the data preprocessing for the three lyric datasets.